hugotallys/compiler-book/context-free-grammars/README.md

 # Context free grammars

 Below we have examples of _context free grammars_ and designed automatas that recognize them.
-The implemented programs ignore any white space, tab and next line symbol fed into the input.
+The implemented program ignores any white space, tab and next line symbol fed into the input.

 ## Grammar descriptions